Attractions and Nightlife

 - Downtown Buffalo’s nightlife is alive throughout the year, from the bright lights of the Chippewa Street strip to fine dining and world-class music venues, and weekdays are just as lively in the summer as weekends are.
-Thousands of Western New Yorkers throng to the Erie Canal Harbor on Thursday evenings in the summer to enjoy free live musical entertainment at the Thursday at Canalside series sponsored by the city; past bands have included Fountains of Wayne, Seether and Arrested Development.
-Buffalo Place Rocks Canalside brings even more great bands to the summer stage; previous artists have included Counting Crows, Weezer and Feist.
+Thousands of Western New Yorkers throng to the Erie Canal Harbor on Thursday evenings in the summer to enjoy free and ticketed live musical entertainment at Canalside; past bands have included Fountains of Wayne, Seether, Arrested Development, Counting Crows, Weezer and Feist.

 Last updated: May 15, 2014 4:12 pm EST